SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

 Why I chose to use *Linear Regression* specifically, is simple: its the only algorithm I felt conversant in.
-To this end I even based the properties in such a manner so as to have a linear relationship between the feature and the response, even if that may not have existed.
+To this end I even based the properties in such a manner so as to have a linear relationship between the feature and the response, even if they may not have existed.

 > Reduction of the data attributes: